What are Dividend Aristocrats?

 Low growth

-In the long term, the return on the stock market for dividend shares is made up of price gains and dividends.
-Dividend aristocrats often grow slowly.
+In the long term, the return on the stock market for dividend stocks is made up of price gains and dividends.
+Dividend Aristocrats often grow slowly.
 You should therefore not assume high price gains when buying a dividend aristocrat.

 Lower fluctuations

-StocksGuide is the tool for easily finding, analyzing and monitoring shares.
-Learn from successful investors and make well-founded investment decisions.
-We make you a self-determined investor.
+StocksGuide is the ultimate tool for easily finding, analyzing and tracking stocks.
+Learn from successful investors and make informed investment decisions.
+We empower you to become a confident, independent investor.

-The Apple share at a glance with charts, current key figures, news and share analyses.
+The Apple stock at a glance with charts, current key metrics, news and stock analyses.